 But, what exactly are suffixes and prefixes?
 Why must we use them?
 And most importantly, how do we properly use them in a sentence?
 Read on to learn more.
 And, don’t miss our handy lists of French prefixes, suffixes, and common vocabulary words to help you master this beautiful language.

-Why Prefixes and Suffixes?
+Why is it Important to Learn French Prefixes and Suffixes?

-If you want to learn how to speak French with precision and save yourself time and energy when speaking, learning to use prefixes and suffixes is a must!
+If you want to clearly understand French vocabulary and learn how to speak French with precision, learning to use prefixes and suffixes is a must!
 This article will provide you with a quick reference for the most commonly used French prefixes and suffixes so that you can continue to master French à l’aise (with ease).

 The Basic Rule: Categorize Nouns, Adjectives, and Verbs

-This is vital to learn because in French vocabulary words have rules for which suffixes or prefixes can combine with each of the three categories.
-If one aspect is missing, or if you use one incorrectly, it will not equate to the correct meaning.
+This is vital to learn because, in French vocabulary, words have rules for which suffixes or prefixes can combine with each of the three categories.
+If one aspect is missing, or if you use one incorrectly, it won’t equate to the correct meaning.

 For example, the suffix -able in English may only attach to some verbs such as the verb “do”.
 We combine the two to get do + able = doable.
 You cannot merely attach -able to any word in English, and the same rule applies in French.
 In many ways, English and French are close relatives because their usage of prefixes and suffixes are historically linked.
 Because of this, you may have an easier time understanding French suffixes and prefixes if you are already fluent in English.

 You might also be interested in: 25 Conversational French Phrases Every Beginner Should Know [Audio]

 Let’s take a look at a list of French prefixes that are the most common, the category of words it goes with (nouns, adjectives, or verbs), the prefix meaning, and examples of each prefix in a word.